 TsgcWebSocketClient | Client Open Connection

-Once your client is configured to connect to server, there are 3 different options to call Open a new connection.
+Once your client is configured to connect to a server, there are 3 different options to open a new connection.

 Active Property

-The most easy way to open a new connection is Set Active property to true.
-This will try to connect to server using component configuration.
+The easiest way to open a new connection is to set the Active property to true.
+This will attempt to connect to the server using the component configuration.

-If you set Active property to false, will close connection if active.
+If you set the Active property to false, it will close the connection if active.

-This method is executed in the same thread that caller.
-So if you call in the Main Thread, method will be executed in Main Thread of application.
+This method is executed in the same thread as the caller.
+So if you call it from the Main Thread, the method will be executed in the Main Thread of the application.

 Open Connection